-The Ontario Capital Growth Corporation (OCGC or the Corporation) is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as at February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
-As at March 31, 2016, OCGC is responsible to the Minister of Research and Innovation (the Minister).
+Ontario Capital Growth Corporation (OCGC or the Corporation) is a corporation without share capital, established under the Ontario Capital Growth Corporation Act, 2008 (the Act), which was proclaimed in force as at February 1, 2009 as an agency of the Ministry of Research and Innovation (MRI).
+In May 2016, MRI was reorganized as the Ministry of Research, Innovation and Science (collectively the Ministry).
+As at March 31, 2017, OCGC is responsible to the Minister of Research, Innovation and Science (the Minister).